lucvitale/UFOP_Pakarina/README.md

 ---
 ## 6. Git Configuration

-If it is your first time using Git on your machine:
+If it is your first time using Git on your machine, write in your terminal :

 git config --global user.email "your_email@gmail.com"

 git config --global user.name "your_github_username"

 ---

+## 7. Installation

+### Backend

+### Frontend

+---

+## 8. Running the projet

+## Environment Variables

+The backend will use a `.env` file for configuration such as:

+- Database credentials
+- API keys
+-  Server configuration

-## 7. Development Workflow
+## Development Workflow

 The project uses the following Git workflow:
 - `main` — stable version